Computer design: Commodore PET 2001 (1977)

 This advertise of the PET shows how compact the computer was

 The infamous “chicklet keyboard” of the original PET 2001 (up); note how the graphic design of the “shift”, “return”, and “space” keys is similar to that of the HAL 9000’s screenshot from 2001: A Space Odyssey (bottom)

-Thanks to its competitive price of less than $600 (2,400 in today’s dollars and about half the price of the coeval Apple II and Tandy TRS-80), the Commodore PET was a huge success; believe it or not, in 1980, Commodore was the third largest personal computer manufacturer in the world.
+Thanks to its competitive price of less than $600 (2,400 in today’s dollars and about half the price of the coeval Apple II and Tandy TRS-80), the Commodore PET was a huge success; believe it or not, in 1980, Commodore was the third-largest personal computer manufacturer in the world.

-Unfortunately, both for the PET and Commodore, the golden age didn’t last long; within few years, two lethal competitors were standing around the corner: the IBM PC and the Apple Macintosh.
+Unfortunately, both for the PET and Commodore, the golden age didn’t last long; within a few years, two lethal competitors were standing around the corner: the IBM PC and the Apple Macintosh.

-Nevertheless, after the PET, Commodore was still able to create a sequence of successful products during the ’80s – comprising inexpensive home computers such as the Vic-20 and the Commodore 64, and the graphic-oriented machines commercialized under the brand name Amiga – which prolonged its life until 1993, when the company was finally forced to declare bankruptcy.
+Nevertheless, after the PET, Commodore was still able to create a sequence of successful products during the ’80s – comprising inexpensive home computers such as the Vic-20 and the Commodore 64, and the graphics-oriented machines commercialized under the brand name Amiga – which prolonged its life until 1993, when the company was finally forced to declare bankruptcy.